nonatomiclabs/nonatomiclabs.github.io/content/blog/2016-11-24-vmaf-docker.md

-Title: Netflix's VMAF in a Travis CI pipeline with Docker
+Title: Netflix's VMAF in a Travis CI Pipeline With Docker
 Date: 2016-12-03 15:56
 Category: Linux
 Summary: A shrinked version of Netflix's VMAF Docker image to run easily in your CI pipeline